 The dough will be rough and a bit sticky before the first rise, but that’s normal.

 If your oven has a “proof” setting, you can use that as a safe place to let your bread rise.

-Rub flour on your hands before shaping the dough so that you don’t stick.
+Rub flour on your hands or dip your fingers in water before shaping the dough so that you don’t stick.